 Will any free agents get a qualifying offer?

 Due to the midseason trade to the Cubs, Castellanos is not eligible for a qualifying offer.
-Chicago felt picking up Hamels' one-year, $20 million team option for 2019 was good value, so there is a chance he gets the one-year qualifying offer, which could be worth north of $18 million for 2020.
+Chicago felt picking up Hamels' one-year, $20 million team option for 2019 was good value, so there is a chance he will receive a qualifying offer, which would be worth $17.8 million for 2020.
 No one else on the list fits the bill.

 Which players have contract options for 2020?